theNewDynamic/oregonsadventurecoast.com/content/event/annual-bbq-blues-brews-on-the-bay.md

 Whether you’re a grill master or just love to eat great barbecue, this event is for you.
 BBQ, Blues & Brews on the Bay, May 24-25, 2025 at [**The Mill Casino • Hotel & RV Park**](https://www.themillcasino.com/).

 Live entertainment this year features the Blue Tide Blues Band and Inner Limits! **NEW THIS YEAR** - People’s Choice Awards for Mac N Cheese and Oysters.
+Also **New This Year** - **Ice Carving & Whole Hog Demo**: On Saturday, May 24, at 4:00pm Rolling Smoke BBQ Team will be unveiling a **whole smoked hog** that will be offered out for samples.
+Make sure to stop by their booth to take a look, and a taste!
+On Sunday, May 25 from 12pm-3pm **Chef Chris Foltz, Master Ice Sculptor**, will create an ice masterpiece from a huge block of ice!

-Big Moe Cason, Champion Pitmaster and host of National Geographic World of Flavor, will be back for public meet & greets, cookbook signing and more.
+**Big Moe Cason, Champion Pitmaster** and host of National Geographic World of Flavor, will be back for public meet & greets, cookbook signing and more.

 [**Book your room now!**](https://oregonsadventurecoast.com/lodging/ "Lodging on Oregon's Adventure Coast!")